SeisComP/seiscomp/doc/base/concepts/configuration.rst

 .. note::

    Values are not type-checked.
-Type checking is part of the application logic and will be handled there.
+Type checking is part of the module logic and will be handled there.
 The configuration file parser will not raise an error if a string is assigned to a parameter that is expected to be an integer.